 Do not leave your children behind, if you want custody.
 Stay in the home with the children, or take them with you when you go.
-The court will look to what occurred in the past, and what is occurring in the present, when ruling on what will occur in the future.
+The court will look at what occurred in the past, and what is occurring in the present, when ruling on what will occur in the future.

 Act early and work to get Temporary Orders that provide you the degree of custody you want for the long term.
 Temporary Orders tend to become the basis for permanent decrees.
 Judges do not like to change the status quo, if they can avoid it; so it is always better to start with a stronger position.